 Wear an underwired (or push-up) bra until you're cleared to

 And this is just a few of the general don'ts!
 Some of the instructions your surgeon gives you will be general to all patients undergoing a breast augmentation and others will be specific to you.

 Limitations are often placed on the things that could hinder your post-operative recovery period for good reason.
 Ignoring these pieces of advice could disrupt your recovery and result in post-operative complications.

 I know it can be tempting to conquer the world the minute you're feeling better!

 And, I know that there are some of us who can't quite stop ourselves from doing things after the surgery but trust me, it's just not worth the risk.

-Girl, by all means pick and choose from the advice other boobie sisters give you about how to recover well following your BA.
+Girl, by all means pick and choose from the advice other boobie sisters give you about how to recover well following your breast augmentation.
 When it comes to the advice of your surgeon though, you definitely shouldn't ignore the good advice which will ensure you have a smooth recovery.